 To gain entry to this course, students must have successfully completed Diploma or Advanced Diploma in their home country or in Australia.

-Applicants for this qualification must have a minimum English language proficiency of IELTS 6.0 (overall band) or an equivalent exam result recognised by the Australian Department of Home Affairs.
+Applicants for this qualification must have a minimum English language proficiency of IELTS 6.0 (overall band) with not less than 5.5 in any individual component or an equivalent exam result recognised by the Australian Department of Home Affairs.
+Applicants can also arrange to undertake an English language test with the Institute.

 Students must supply their own laptop with Microsoft Office software e.g. Office 365 Personal that includes Outlook, Word, Excel, PowerPoint, & Publisher.
 Institute will confirm the software requirements with each student pre-enrolment.